fpco/pid1-rs/Development.md

 Parent process: going to sleep and exit
 ```

-You could see the following logs on the `simple` process:
+You could see the following logs on the `simple` process about a
+process being reaped

 ``` shellsession
 ...